MobileSheets

 Getting Started

-If this is your first time loading up MobileSheets, your library will be empty, and the tool is not nearly as useful (or fun) without songs.
-The easiest way to load songs onto your tablet is by using the MobileSheets Companion application, which runs on your PC.
-This allows you to take files from your pc, such as scanned images or PDFs, create songs with them (entering as much detail as you desire for the various metadata fields), and then transfer those songs to your tablet.
-The process is extremely quick and painless.
+The next step is to create a song on your tablet.
+MobileSheets is designed around songs, where each song has metadata (artist, album, title, etc.), optional audio tracks, and either image files or a PDF.
+The easiest way to load songs onto your tablet is by using the MobileSheets Companion application, which runs on your PC (a Mac/Linux version is not available at this time, but planned for in the future).
+This allows you to take files from your PC, such as scanned images or PDFs, create songs with them (entering as much detail as you desire for the various metadata fields), and then transfer those songs to your tablet.
+The process is very quick and painless.
 If you don’t have access to your PC, or want to build your library just on the tablet, then have no fear – all of the same functionality (plus use of the camera) is available on the tablet.
 To help get you started, a walkthrough of both approaches to song creation will be discussed.
 Transferring songs using the companion application will be demonstrated first, followed by an example of creating a song on the tablet.

 Mobilesheets Companion Example

 In order to connect your tablet to the PC Companion, both your tablet and PC must be hooked up to the same network (i.e. the same router).
-If both are connected, first load up the companion application, then load up MobileSheets on the tablet, and on the main library screen, click the button to start connecting with the tablet.
+If both are connected, first load up the companion application, then load up MobileSheets on the tablet, and on the main library screen, click the connect button to start connecting with the tablet.
 This will send out an identification message to your PC.
 The Companion App should then pop up a window that looks like the following:

 1 - The Companion App Connection Screen